Higher Education Price Index: Calculation

-From 1961-2001, HEPI was based on the price data for 25 budget components organized into eight categories – more than 100 items in all.
+From 1961 to 2001, HEPI was based on the price data for 25 budget components organized into eight categories – more than 100 items in all.
 From fiscal year 2002 on, HEPI has been calculated using a regression formula.

 The weighting of each expenditure category is determined by regression analysis (though it appears as though a sample of just 41 colleges is used) that essentially reports the share of total spending for each category.
 The heaviest weights accompany faculty and clerical salaries and fringe benefits, reflecting their relatively large share in college and university budgets.”

 The regression-based index values are essentially equal to those resulting from complete data.
 The R-squared value for the regression is .999997809.
 Regression-calculated HEPI values are not likely to vary from fully compiled values by more than 0.1 parts out of 200.0 or ± 0.05%.

 Enhanced methodology

 Beginning in 2009, the estimates and the final HEPI calculation were calculated using data series that were entirely aligned with the July–June academic fiscal year.
 Prior to that, the index had been calculated using data drawn from data series with various monthly endpoints.
 The resulting timing differences in the underlying data had sometimes led HEPI to seem too high or too low relative to the Consumer Price Index (CPI).
-Adoption of the improved methodology led to a restatement of HEPI for the period 2002-2008.
+Adoption of the improved methodology led to a restatement of HEPI for the period 2002–2008.

 HEPI has useful tools for measuring inflation – but they have to be used appropriately: